senanu/b40/docs/labs/enzymes.md

 4. Take 1 ml **from the first tube**, and put it in your second tube.
 This tube will have an amylase concentration of 1/4 the stock (1/2 ml amylase, 1.5 ml stock; 2ml total volume).
 5. Take 1 ml from the second tube, and put it in your third tube.
 This tube will have an amylase concentration of 1/8 (1/4 ml amylase : 2ml total volume).
 6. Continue diluting in this way until you have completed tube 10.
 This method of dilution is called a *serial dilution*.
 7. Remove 1ml from tube 10 so that the total volume in 10 is equal to the others.
+You may discard this 1ml of solution with your pipette tip.
 8. Your dilutions will be:

     | Tube | Dilution    | Final color |